 The aggregation exponent can either be User defined or it can be Automatic.
 If it is Automatic, a value of 10 will be used.
-Finally, the Discretization can be Linear or Constant.
+The Discretization can be Linear or Constant, and if it is linear it is possible to set a Diffusion length.
+This can either be User defined, or it can be From mesh in which case 10 % or 50 % of the mesh size is used for 2D and 3D, respectively.